kellylougheed/swift-classVSstruct-reading-swift-intro-000/README.md

 Does this code work?
 Why or why not?

+It doesn't work because the functions need to have the "mutating" keyword in front of the them.

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?

+Put the "mutating" keyword in front of the functions.

 ### Question 9